Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/typography.md

 # Utility Classes

 The CSS Framework's Typography variables are available in Utility Class form, allowing the standard font sizes to be overridden.
-All Utility classes are prefixed with the namespace `.h_`.
+All Utility classes are prefixed with the namespace `.rn_`.
 This is to prevent them clashing with any custom styles you author.

 The class syntax follows this pattern:

 <CodeHighlighter
-source={`.h_[Property]-[Size]`} language="css"
+source={`.rn_[Property]-[Size]`} language="css"
 />

-<DataTable className="h_mt-4" data={[
+<DataTable className="rn_mt-4" data={[
   {
     Property: 'text-',
     Size: 'xs',